 The most common pushback is some version of:“I’m paying every month forever — that’s more expensive than a one-time build.”

 Run the numbers.
-A fixed-bid project at the level we ship typically lands £8–15k.
-Then the site needs maintenance.
-Most clients try to skip this for three to six months, then panic-pay £2k–5k for an emergency fix when something breaks.
-Inside a year they’ve usually spent the equivalent of 12–18 months of Foundation retainer, in unpredictable chunks, with no relationship continuity.
+A fixed-bid build at the level we ship typically lands £25–55k.
+Then the site needs maintenance, performance discipline, and ongoing optimisation work.
+Most teams try to skip the relationship for three to six months and then pay £8k–20k in emergency engagement when something breaks or a competitor ships ahead.
+Inside eighteen months they’ve typically spent more than a year of Acceleration retainer, in unpredictable chunks, with no compounding and no senior context retained between engagements.

 Why three stages, not one number